Broxzier/Merge-Milestoner/readme.md

 # Merge-Milestoner
 A GitHub action that automatically sets a configured milestone for PRs once they get merged.

 Right now this is mostly a test repository to try things out.
-The intention is that this gets used by [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2) to automate this manual step.
+The intention is that this gets used by [OpenRCT2](https://github.com/OpenRCT2/OpenRCT2) to not accidentally forget to set the milestone for merged pull requests.